Factbox - Possible successors to Japan PM Kan

 BANRI KAIEDA

-Kaieda has called for an improvement in nuclear safety, arguing that Kan's call to scrap nuclear power in the future is too soon and more debate is needed.
+Kaieda has called for an increase in nuclear safety, arguing that Kan's call to scrap nuclear power in the future comes too early and that more debate is needed.

 He has warned of the adverse effects of a hasty rise in the sales tax and called on the Bank of Japan to start discussing lifting a self-imposed ceiling on its government bond holdings, suggesting he wants more action from the central bank.